 Caskey’s coaching career at Columbia began in 1991 when she served as the assistant coach of the Columbia men and women’s swim teams.
-She took over the women’s program the following year, leading the Lions to one of their most successful seasons ever with a fourth-place Ivy League finish.
+She took over the women’s program the following year, beginning an illustrious career that has included numerous firsts for the Lions and the Ivy League.

-Prior to Columbia, Caskey spent three years at her prep school alma mater, The Peddie School in Hightstown, New Jersey, teaching English and assisting with both the school and USS club teams.
+Prior to Columbia, Caskey spent three years at her prep school alma mater, The Peddie School in Hightstown, N.J., teaching English and assisting with both the school and USS club teams.
 During her tenure, the school team won two National High School championships.
 At the club level, Peddie Aquatics placed second in two Senior National Championships.
-Caskey coached two Olympians as well as numerous Olympic qualifiers, NCAA finalists, USS National Champions and senior and junior national qualifiers.
+Caskey coached two Olympians, as well as numerous Olympic qualifiers, NCAA finalists, USS National Champions and senior and junior national qualifiers.

-A 1985 graduate of Princeton University, Caskey was a standout swimmer for the Tigers, earning All-American and All-Ivy League honors.
-She held the Princeton record in the 500 freestyle for 14 years and led off the 800 free relay that won the AIAW Intercollegiate Championships in 1982.
+A 1985 graduate of Princeton University, Caskey was a standout swimmer for the Tigers, earning All-America and All-Ivy League honors.
+She held the Princeton record in the 500 free for 14 years and led off the 800 free relay that won the AIAW Intercollegiate Championships in 1982.
 Before graduating from Peddie in 1981, she also enjoyed a fine prep swimming career.
-As the team captain, she set school records in both the 200 and 500 freestyle and won Peddie’s scholar-athlete award.
+As the team captain, she set school records in both the 200 and 500 free and won Peddie’s scholar-athlete award.

 Caskey and her husband, Larry Good, reside in Morningside Heights with their daughters, Sierra, 12, and Stella, 9.